 Understanding and Setting Up Engagement Analytics

 Engagement analytics in ResponsiveAds help you understand how users interact with your creatives across desktop and mobile.
-This page explains the rules for how clicks and hovers are tracked, what you see in Basic Analytics vs. Advanced Analytics, and best practices for setting up elements.
+This page explains how clicks and hovers are tracked, where these settings are configured in the ResponsiveAds Editor, and best practices for setting up elements.

 Engagement Tracking Rules

-By default, every element in your creative tracks both clicks and hovers (on desktop).
+By default, each element in the Editor tracks both clicks and hovers (on desktop).
+You can override this behavior per element using the Analytics Settings checkboxes.

-For each pixel of the ad, only the topmost element at that pixel will record the engagement (hover or click).
+For every pixel of the ad, only the topmost element at that pixel records the engagement (hover or click).

 Mobile vs. Desktop

-Mobile: Tracks clicks only (hover is not supported).
+• Mobile: Tracks clicks/taps only (hover is not supported).

 Best Practices for Analytics

-Use templates: When ResponsiveAds builds templates for you, element naming and custom tracking events are already set up for complex units (like games).
+When ResponsiveAds provides templates, element naming and tracking events are already configured for complex units such as interactive or game-like creatives.
 Use these templates as provided for best results.

-Starting from scratch: If you build without a template, follow the same guidelines that templates use:
+If you build without a template, follow these guidelines in the Editor:

 Groups and Analytics